 Yosemitech Ammonium Sensor Types

-Yosemitech supply one type of Self-cleaning Ammonium Sensor and one type of Online Ammonia Probe for Water Quality.
+Yosemitech supply one type of Self-cleaning NH4-N Ammonium Sensor and one type of Online Ammonia Probe for Water Testing.
 Our Ammonium Sensor and Probe for Water provide high-precision measurement and are built to withstand the harshest applications, requiring minimum maintenance and helping you achieve increased efficiency and reduced operating costs.

 Why We Need to Measure Ammonia Nitrogen?